Common Washing Machine Drainage Problems

 Call a plumber when multiple fixtures drain slowly, water backs up into other drains when running the washing machine, you notice sewer odors near the washing machine area, or the standpipe overflows during drain cycles.
 These issues indicate problems with your home's drain system, not the appliance itself.

 Plumbers have specialized tools like motorized drain snakes, hydro-jetters, and camera inspection equipment to diagnose and clear plumbing clogs.
-They can also assess whether your standpipe meets current code requirements and recommend upgrades if necessary.
+Current best-practice guidance recommends professional cleaning of heavily used drain lines every 18-22 months, especially in older homes or where backups have occurred.
 If your home was built before 1990, having a plumber inspect your washing machine drain system can prevent future problems.

 Emergency Situations